denten-books/plain-text/0-intro.md

 added information" [@unicode_consortium_unicode_1990].
-In the tradition of American textual criticism, "plain text" alludes to an editorial method of text transcription which is both "faithful to the source" and is "easier to read than the original document" [@cook_time-bounded_1972].
+In the tradition of American textual criticism, "plain text" alludes to an editorial method of text transcription which is both "faithful to the source" and is "easier to read than the original document" [@cook_considerations_1988].
 Combining these two traditions, I mean ultimately to build a case for a kind of a systematic minimalism when it comes to our use of computers---a minimalism that privileges access to source materials, ensuring legibility and comprehension.
-I do so in contrast with other available modes of human--computer interaction, which instead privilege maximizing system--centric ideals like efficiency, speed, performance, or security.
+I do so in contrast with other available modes of human-computer interaction, which instead privilege maximizing system-centric ideals like efficiency, speed, performance, or security.

 My use of plain text implies also a poetics of reading and writing.
 The title